enketo/enketo-express/tutorials/80-comments.md

 This feature has the following characteristics:
 - A comment is coded in XForms like a separate question.
 It has it's own XML data node.
 This means that XPath can be used to add form logic that references this question, e.g. a dynamic "required" expression that specifies that a particular question is required unless it has a comment.
-- The `for` attribute, in the _http://enketo.org/xforms_ namespace, is used on the `<bind>` element to point a comment node to a question node.
+- The `for` attribute, in the _http://enketo.org/xforms_ namespace, is used on the `<bind>` element to link a comment to a question.
 - An appearance is used to instantiate the widget.
-Without this appearance the comment input would show up as a regular question.
+Without this appearance the comment input would show up as a regular question (and the `for` attribute would be ignored).
 - Optionally a custom-namespaced attribute could be added to the data node in the model in the XForm definition.
 Enketo will not use that information but it could be helpful to link user-entered data with a comment in the analysis.